Xavier Bourgault: Amateur

-Professional career
+Professional

 On July 23, 2021, Bourgault was drafted by the Edmonton Oilers of the National Hockey League (NHL) 22nd overall in the first round of 2021 NHL entry draft.
 Bourgault was signed to a three-year, entry-level contract on March 31, 2022.
 He was assigned to the Oilers' American Hockey League (AHL) affiliate, the Bakersfield Condors, for the 2022–23 season.
 In his AHL rookie season, he scored 13 goals and 34 points.
 He returned to Bakersfield for the 2023–24 season, but saw his offense decline, scoring only 8 goals and 20 points in 55 games.

 On July 15, 2024, Bourgault was traded to the Ottawa Senators along with forward Jake Chiasson for forward Roby Järventie and a fourth-round draft pick in 2025.
 He was assigned to Ottawa's AHL affiliate, the Belleville Senators, to begin the 2024–25 season.
+In his first season with Belleville, Bourgault added 12 goals and 26 points in 61 games.
+He was signed to a one-year, two-way contract extension by Ottawa on July 21, 2025.
+He was assigned to Belleville to start the 2025–26 season.
+Bourgault was recalled to Ottawa on December 27, and made his NHL debut with Ottawa in a 7–5 loss to the Toronto Maple Leafs.
+He was sent back to Belleville and was recalled again on January 27, 2026.
+He appeared in one game with Ottawa before being sent back to the AHL.
+He finished the season with no points in the two games with Ottawa and 25 goals and 57 points in 70 appearances with Belleville.
+A restricted free agent in the offseason, he signed a one-year, two-way contract with the Senators on July 9.

 International play

 Bourgault was selected to play for Team Canada at the 2022 World Junior Ice Hockey Championships in December 2021.
 He played in the opening game against Czechia and was struck in the head, causing him to leave the game.
 However, the tournament was cancelled shortly afterwards before its completion due to the pandemic and the results were annulled.
 The tournament was restarted in August 2022, but Bourgault chose to skip it, preferring to focus on making the Oilers.